awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 {{%expand "1.
 How may Spot Instance pools does the Auto Scaling group consider when applying Spot diversification?" %}}

 A Spot capacity pool is a set of unused EC2 Instances with the same instance type (for example, m5.large) and Availability Zone.
-At the time of creation of the workshop, our example matched 96 instance types and 3 Availability Zones, which makes a total of **(96*3)=288 Spot pools**.
+At the time of creation of the workshop, our example matched 35 instance types and 3 Availability Zones, which makes a total of **(35*2)=70 Spot pools**.
 Increasing the number of Spot pools we diversify on, is key for adopting Spot best practices.

 {{% /expand %}}

 {{%expand "2.
 How many Spot vs On-Demand Instances have been requested by the Auto Scaling group?" %}}

-The `desired-capacity` of 8 vcpus is below the `max-size` of 20, so instances having a sum of 6 vcpus are provisioned.
-Out of them, the first 2 EC2 instances are On-Demand as requested by the `OnDemandBaseCapacity`.
-The rest of the instances, follow a proportion of 75% Spot and 25% On-Demand according to `OnDemandPercentageAboveBaseCapacity`.
+The desired capacity is `10` vCPUs, so 5 instances having a sum of 10 vCPUs are provisioned.
+Out of them, the first 1 EC2 instance is On-Demand as requested by the **OnDemandBaseCapacity**.
+The rest of the instances, follow a proportion of `25%` On-Demand (1 instances) and `75%` Spot (3 Instances) according to **OnDemandPercentageAboveBaseCapacity**.

 {{% /expand %}}